crowding/ansible-role-audio/index.md

 #### don't use init.d

-I tried modifying `/etc/init.d/shairport-sync` but I could not even figure out how to even emit log messages from it.
-I think init.d scripts are actually deprecated these days and are being redirected to another mechanism.
-You actually need to go look in `/lib/systemd/system/shairport-sync.service`.
+I tried messing with `/etc/init.d/shairport-sync` but I could not figure out how to even emit log messages from it; I eventually concluded it isn't being run at all, being redirected to `systemd`.
+Delete this file and look in `/lib/systemd/system/shairport-sync.service`.

-#### make sure to --purge
+#### make sure to --purge when you uninstall an apt package

 BTW.
 After messing up the files in `/etc/init.d` and `/etc/default` associated with the `shairport-sync` package, I found that if I merely